 We welcome visitors, and ask only that you arrange a time in advance so that we can introduce you to the farm and its residents.
 Donations, sponsors, and volunteers help us keep the horses here at the Sanctuary healthy and happy.
 For more information please contact us through our Facebook page at https://www.facebook.com/pennylanesanctuary or by email at Pennylanesanctuary@gmail.com .
 We are located in the eastern part of the City of Ottawa, Ontario, close to Vars, and not far fromRussell, Carlsbad Springs, Orleans, and Embrun.
 Note: we are vegan/vegetarian.

-Penny Lane is pleased to welcome two new residents to the Sanctuary: George and Ringo, two neglected goats who were placed with us by the Montreal SPCA; Michelle and Belle, two turkeys rescued at Thanksgiving; and Molly, a mini-mule who has just returned to us ( their pages are under construction).
+Penny Lane is pleased to welcome five new residents to the Sanctuary: George and Ringo, two neglected goats who were placed with us by the Montreal SPCA; Michelle and Belle, two turkeys rescued at Thanksgiving; and Molly, a mini-mule who has just returned to us ( their pages are under construction).

-To see all of the stories of our residents, click on The Residents.
-To see daily updates about different horses, follow the Farm's blog.
-Anyone who reads what these animals have been through might be surprised to find happy and healthy horses waiting to welcome and interact with them in a friendly and accepting way.
-Here they are at home in a world full of freedom, friends and forage.
+To see all of their individual stories, click on The Residents in the menu .
+To see daily updates about different residents, follow the Farm's blog.
+Anyone who reads what these animals have been through might be surprised to find them waiting to welcome and interact with people in a friendly and accepting way.
+Here they are at home in an environment where they are free just to be themselves.
 We focus on the present and the future, not the past.
 No more will they be moved around from place to place, they've been through enough to last them a lifetime.

 Penny was one of the first to find shelter with us, inspiring the name Penny Lane.
 She lives happily in our lower paddock with companions Teddy and Oliver.
 She is a pretty mare with hopefully many happy years ahead of her (Image courtesy of Photography by Jennifer Lynne).
 Penny's history can be found here.